Scan Up the Savings! -30% this Cyber Week · Get my offer >

 File Formats

-At QR Code KIT, we provide you with four different file formats for print QR codes:
+At QR Code KIT, we provide you with four different file formats for print QR codes, suitable for both, a static and a dynamic QR code:

 • PNG